SeanMJennings/SeanMJennings/README.md

 I've been developing software in one way or another since 2014 and have been professionally developing software since March 2020 - what a month to start!!

-So far, I've worked across the Pharmaceutical, Insurance, Geospatial and  Security industries for both private and public sector stakeholders.
+So far, I've worked across the insurance, health, geospatial and security industries for both private and public sector stakeholders.

 ### The Technical Stuff